Quantum Computing#

 return circuit

-r (int): The index of the state to mark in the computational basis.
+r (int): index of the basis state to mark.

-N (int): The number of qubits in the circuit.
+N (int): total number of qubits in the circuit.

 """